Nischay2312/ImageSend/README.md

 # ImageSend
 ***
-Sends images from ESP32 to connected clients.
+Sends captured images from ESP32 to connected clients.
 Saves it on SD card as well.
+Google Image Search available for the captured Images.

 # Installation
 ***